Tower Bridge, London

 Iconic architecture, historic treasures, modern design and a vibrant food scene – there’s an array of fabulous things to do near London Bridge.
 Delve into the best, the quirky and the unmissable with my guide to discovering what to see and do in this cool area of London.
 That’s Tower Bridge in the shot above by the way.
 It very close to London Bridge but is much more photogenic.
-Tower Bridge is the one that the Americans thought they were buying but they ended up with the very plain London Bridge…
+Tower Bridge is the one that the Americans thought they were buying but they ended up with the very plain and boring London Bridge…

 Ad feature in collaboration with Hotels.com, but all views are my own